opeyemitechpro/my-projects/docs/devops_projects/10micro.md

   - Kubernetes
 status: new
 pin: true
+popup:
+  title: "Welcome!"
+  content: "This is a simple popup that appears on this page."
 ---

 # **DevSecOps Project - 11-Microservices End-to-End CI/CD & Monitoring Using Kubernetes, Terraform, Jenkins, Grafana & Prometheus**